May Thirtieth Movement: Background

 Alongside public grief at the recent death of China's Republican hero Sun Yat-sen (12 March 1925), the KMT and CCP were particularly involved in unionizing in Shanghai through the far-left Shanghai University.
 Shanghai's native Chinese were strongly unionised compared to other cities and better educated, and recognised their plight as involving lack of legal factory inspection, recourse for worker grievances or equal rights.
 Educated Chinese were also offended by the council's plan to introduce a new censorship law, forcing all publications in the Settlement to use the publisher's true name and address.

-In early months of 1925, strikes on those matters intensified.
+In 1924, CCP cadres formed a night school in Hsiao-sha-tu bordering Shanghai; this would later turn into the Fu-hsi kung-jen chih-lo-pu, or, The Western Shanghai Workers' Club.
+During early months of 1925, strikes on those matters intensified.
+A cotton-mill worker, Sun Liang-hio, a CCP member, was the head of the Western Shanghai Workers' Club.
+During the early months of 1925, strikes on those matters intensified.
 Japanese-owned cotton mills were a source of contention, and disputes between Japanese owners and Chinese employees around the #8 Cotton Mill became regular occurrences.
+In February that year, a dispute between Chinese workers at the No. 8 Mill of the Naigai Wata Kaisha and Japanese management concerning layoffs led to the KMT helping to form the Shanghai Cotton Mill Union during the strike.
+Although matters were settled, the workers felt unsatisfied about the situation and sought a bigger victory.
 In early May, workers at Shanghai Naga Wata Kaisha company began striking again in an effort to force company management to negotiate.
-On 15 May, a Japanese guard employed by the company shot and killed a worker named Gu Zhenghong.
+On 15 May, a Japanese guard employed by the company shot and killed a worker named Ku Chen-hung.
 The killing resulted in public outrage.
 The Shanghai Students Union began fundraising campaigns and delivered speeches condemning the killing.
+The Party also led strikes to shift from the economic struggle to a political struggle against Japanese imperialists and Chinese warlords, eventually turning into an anti-west movement more generally.

 A week after the killing, a group of students, heading for Gu's public "state" funeral and carrying banners, were arrested while traveling through the International Settlement.
 With their trial set for 30 May, various student organisations convened in the days before and decided to hold mass demonstrations across the International Settlement and outside the Mixed Court.